uhlenbrock/MU-IMS-422-522/progress.md

 As an authenticated Administrator, I can:

-- [ ] Create item listings including a name, description, price, and a photo
+- [x] Create item listings including a name, description, price, and a photo
-- [ ] Modify existing items' name, description, price, and photo
+- [x] Modify existing items' name, description, price, and photo
-- [ ] Create named categories for items (eg: "Small Plates")
+- [x] Create named categories for items (eg: "Small Plates")
-- [ ] Assign items to categories or remove them from categories.
-Products can belong to more than one category.
+- [x] Assign items to categories or remove them from categories.
+Products can belong to one category.
 - [ ] Retire a item from being sold, which hides it from browsing by any non-administrator

 As an Administrator, I can also view an order "dashboard" where I can: